 Users can get access for benchmarking or after proving they

 can really make use of more than 64 nodes with their codes.

 ||0 – infinity||1 – all||special users||only active during/after maintenance|

 There is no routing queue!
-If you want to take advantage of the reserved nodes in the
+If you want to take advantage of the features of a partition other than the

 As on all RRZE clusters, Intel MPI is recommended, but OpenMPI is available, too.

 Due to the SLURM scheduling system, two different ways to start your MPI application are possible.
 Like on emmy, you can use the native tools of the selected MPI as described here, i.e. calling

 mpirun.
 Alternatively, you can also use the generic SLURM way by calling